international employment law firm alliance L&E Global

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 The employer’s safety obligation is not limited to the prevention of occupational accidents and diseases.
 It is much broader and covers all risks to which the employee may be exposed at work, including psychosocial risks.
-This is an obligation of result.
+This is a more stringent best endeavors obligation.

 Professional risk prevention measures should be sought, employees should receive information and training about these risks, and the employer should be compliant with certain specific rules in the arrangement and use of premises to ensure the health and safety of the employee.
 For example, premises should be clean and clear of clutter, facilities and technical and safety devices maintained and checked regularly, the employees should have protection against smoking and loud noises, sufficient light, etc.